Mutotu/python_sqlalchemy_apartments/README.md

 - Print the count (length) of how many properties Yuki owns.

-- Print the name of Willowspring's owner.
+- Find Willowspring's owner and print their name.

 - Change Willowspring so that is now owned by Yuki.